 Best for: Regular use and variable terrain

-If you’re looking for a shoe that’s comfortable right out of the box, these are a winner.
+If you’re looking for a shoe that’s comfortable right out of the box, the Merrell Mix Master 3 ($61) is a winner.
 They’re impressively light and easily mold to the foot.
-The tongue has just the right amount of cushion, without being bulky.
+The tongue has just the right amount of cushion without being bulky.
 And the sole is extremely flexible, yet we never felt any rocks or debris underfoot.

 With a breathable mesh upper, these are a great choice for summer.
 They aren’t waterproof in any way, so we’d recommend choosing a different shoe for sloppy, wet conditions.
 And while they aren’t our top pick for technical trails, they’re a great do-all shoe for hiking, walking, or everyday use.